-Figure 3D and E demonstrate the sensitivity of CRP by showing the plots for two slightly different archetypes of excellent runs, runs able to cross the x axis once before the recall base RB_t (the vertical dotted line).
-The one of Figure 3D misplaces relevant documents of different relevance degrees, that is, it is a permutation of the ideal run up to the recall base RB_t .
-The one of Figure 3E misplaces relevant documents and misses very few of them, ranking high some nonrelevant ones instead; we can note that after the recall base RB_t , it stays constant which means it is no longer retrieving relevant documents even if it would be possible to retrieve the few missed ones and thus still grow after RB_t .
+Figures 3(d) and 3(e) demonstrate the sensitivity of CRP by showing the plots for two slightly different archetypes of excellent runs, meant as runs able to cross the x axis once before the recall base RB_t (the vertical dotted line).
+The one of Figure 3(d) misplaces relevant documents of different relevance degrees, i.e. it is a permutation of the ideal run up to the recall base RB_t .
+The one of Figure 3(e) misplaces relevant documents and misses very few of them, ranking high some non-relevant ones instead; we can note that after the recall base RB_t , it stays constant which means it is no longer retrieving relevant documents even if it would be possible to retrieve the few missed ones and thus still grow after RB_t .
 These are both excellent runs since they commit marginal or very few errors in the positions of the ranking up to RB_t and they recover very quickly.

 Note that excellent runs cannot happen in the case of binary relevance.
-Indeed, in this case, just one misplaced relevant document causes a loss before the recall base RB_t which can be recovered only after RB_t because no more misplacements before RB_t will in any case add zero to CRP and so it will never go up again before RB_t .
+Indeed, in this case, just one misplaced relevant document causes a loss before the recall base RB_t which can be recovered only after RB_t because no more misplacements before RB_t will in any case